robert17/iotf-rtd/docs/devices/device_mgmt/requests.rst

 1. Firmware details update request sent on topic ``iotdm-1/device/update``:

-   This request let the device validate if the requested firmware differs from the currently installed firmware.
+   This request lets the device validate if the requested firmware differs from the currently installed firmware.
 If there is a difference, set ``rc`` to ``204``, which translates to the status ``Changed``.
    The following example shows which message is to be expected for the previously sent example firmware download request and what response should be sent, when a difference is detected:

 .. code::